-Warranty Limitations
+Warranty limitations

-Raymarine Warranty policy does not apply to equipment which has been subjected to accident, abuse or misuse, shipping damage, alterations, corrosion, incorrect and/or non-authorized service, or equipment on which the serial number has been altered, mutilated or removed.

-Except where Raymarine or its authorized dealer has performed the installation, it assumes no responsibility for damage incurred during installation.
+Raymarine warranty policy does not apply to equipment that has been subjected to accident, abuse or misuse, shipping damage, alterations, corrosion, incorrect and/or non-authorised service, or equipment on which the serial number has been altered, mutilated or removed.
+Raymarine assumes no responsibility for damage incurred during installation or as a result of improper installation.

-This Warranty does not cover routine system checkouts or alignment/calibration, unless required by replacement of part(s) in the area being aligned.
+This warranty does not cover routine system checkouts, alignment/calibration, sea-trials or commissioning, unless required by replacement of part(s) in the area being aligned.
+Raymarine does not warrant damage caused by or to other equipment, systems or components occasioned by improper or unauthorised connection, or use, of the product.

-A suitable proof of purchase, showing date, place, and serial number must be made available to Raymarine or authorized service agent at the time of request for Warranty service.

-Consumable items, (such as: Chart paper, lamps, fuses, batteries, styli, stylus/drive belts, radar mixer crystals/diodes, snap-in impeller carriers, impellers, impeller bearings, and impeller shaft) are specifically excluded from this Warranty.
+A suitable proof of purchase, showing date, place of purchase, and serial number must be made available to Raymarine or approved service agent at the time of request for warranty service.
+Consumable items, including, but not limited to fuses, batteries, drive belts, radar mixer diodes, snap-in impeller carriers, impellers, impeller bearings, and impeller shaft are specifically excluded from this warranty.